-Current Assets - unrestricted: an increase in fiscal year 2022 compared to 2021, and an increase in 2021 compared to 2020.
-The increases were due to a combination of fluctuations in water sales from changes in water demand due to weather conditions, changes in sewer revenue collected, unrealized losses on the District's investments, settlement proceeds received from the Metropolitan Water District (MWD), and proceeds from the sale of a District parcel of land (Gaty).
+Current Assets - unrestricted: a decrease in fiscal year 2023 compared to 2022, and an increase in 2022 compared to 2021.
+This was due to a combination of fluctuations in water sales from changes in water demand due to weather conditions, changes in sewer revenue collected, unrealized losses on the District's investments and settlement proceeds received in 2022 and 2021 from the SDCWA (MWD settlement).